- 201 Introduction to Physical Therapist Assistant

 5 credit hours

-The course consists of a six-week long, forty hours per week clinical rotation at
+The course consists of a five-week long, forty hours per week clinical rotation at

 one clinical site area.
 Every effort will be made to accommodate site with the student